bcgov/sbc-mcap/README.md

 >Hours of Operation are determined by a single Web Service call.
 An example of this is shown in the Live Assist example code.
 The `SPA_ENV_MCAP_MAINTENANCE_FLAG` variable returned from that server determines if services are open.
 This feature will be updated in future web service releases to include more granular hours of operation information.

-Q. What is that `openshift` directory for?
+Q. What is the `openshift` directory for?

->That just contains some deployment file needed to deploy the MCAP Demo page to an OpenShift server.
+>It contains some deployment file needed to deploy the MCAP Demo page to an OpenShift server.
 You can mostly ignore it unless you are interested in deploying to OpenShift.